 But what they won’t tell you is that the listing agent doesn’t interact with buyers due to MLS, and so doesn’t show the home or influence what a buyer does or the amount offered.
 A buyer-agent will show your home to prospective buyers, and if an offer is made, the buyer-agent – not the listing agent, will help determine the offering price and will prepare the contract.

-Besides, if an agent actually “brought” a buyer to your home by himself or herself, it is likely will try to represent that buyer in order to boost their pay – at your expense, as detailed next in No. 4.
+Besides, if an agent actually “brought” a buyer to your home, it is likely the agent will try to represent that buyer in order to boost their pay – at your expense, as detailed next in No. 4.

 4. Dual Agency is Bad for You (and good for them).

 What is dual agency, and why should you avoid it?
 Dual agency occurs when a real estate agent acts for and represents both the buyer and seller at the same time.
 When a dual agent, the agent claims both the sellers’ and buyers’ side of the commission.

 Ordinarily an agent has a fiduciary duty to the client.
 This requires that the agent be loyal to his or her client, with the specific duty to effect a sale to your advantage.
 But in dual agency, that duty disappears.
 Because the agent also represents the other side at the same time, the agent can’t be loyal to you, as favoring one side over the other is not allowed in dual agency.

 So you won’t get any specific advice that favors you in dual agency, such as that which results in you paying less if a buyer, or getting more if you are the seller; or that which would enable you to avoid risk, or would contractually put you in a better or poorer position to enforce it.

 That puts you in an unfavorable position, because the interests of the buyer and seller in a sale conflict: the buyer wants the lowest price, the seller wants the highest price; the buyer wants to have the best terms, but the seller wants those terms slanted in its favor; and so on.